hihipy/ff-callsheet/README.md

 ## Things It Cannot Do

-**It cannot make moves for you.** Sleeper's public interface is read only.
+**It cannot make moves for you.** Sleeper's [public API](https://docs.sleeper.com) is read only.
 This can tell you to bid $14 on a running back, and you still place the bid yourself in the app.
 That is a limit of the platform, not a feature waiting to be written.

 **Projections are borrowed.** They come from an endpoint Sleeper publishes but does not document, so it may change without warning.
+If you notice it has, [open an issue](https://github.com/hihipy/ff-callsheet/issues).
 When it does, the file still gets written and says at the top that it fell back to preseason ranking.

 **It is Sleeper only today.** Yahoo support is planned, and the code is already split so that a second platform is a new folder rather than a rewrite.
-If you want to try it yourself, `docs/adding-a-provider.md` explains what is involved.
+If you want to try it yourself, [docs/adding-a-provider.md](docs/adding-a-provider.md) explains what is involved.

 **Free agent counts include practice squad players.** The tool separates them out and tells you how many of each, but the total is larger than the set of players who realistically matter.